Table of Content

 - Nine plants for each square foot – carrots, garlic, radishes and spring onions are examples of plants that you can grow intensively with a spacing of 3 inches.

 Pros and Cons of Square Foot Gardening

-Just like any other gardening system, square foot gardening has pros and cons to it and analysing these will help you to make a decision on your own garden including the style you’re using as well as the requirements and preferences.
-Let’s first take a look at the benefits of square foot gardening.
+Just like any other gardening system, square-foot gardening has pros and cons to it, and analysing these will help you to decide on your own garden including the style you’re using as well as the requirements and preferences.
+Let’s first take a look at the benefits of square-foot gardening.